-GM pupils participated in a Dìleab: Metagama performance in April 2023, Mòd Ionadail Leòdhais in June 2023 and led the learning for English Medium pupils during Là na Gàidhlig, November 2023.
+GM pupils participated in the Mòd Ionadail Leòdhais in June 2024 and led the learning for English Medium pupils during Là na Gàidhlig, November 2024.

 ADDITONAL SUPPORT NEEDS

 The Education Authority aims as far as is possible to educate pupils who have additional support needs alongside their peer group, in a mainstream class at their local school.
 Where necessary, help is provided in the form of additional support for learning or for behaviour.
 This support is delivered in a flexible manner and the pupils can be seen individually, in a group or in class.
 In addition, the Authority's Psychological Service advises teachers on teaching materials, methods and programmes of work which are appropriate to support pupils' needs.